suhas-sunder/typing-test-app/README.md

 This is a full-stack application that is [currently live](freetypingcamp.com) and hosted on Digital Ocean.
   - It is a personal project I have been building for fun in my spare time, however, the project is not yet complete.
-  - Some pages are unfinished, but some features such as the typing test on the home page are fully functional.
+  - Some pages are unfinished, however, some features such as the typing test on the home page are fully functional.
   - It is built using React, TypeScript, Tailwind CSS, Node.js, Express, PostgreSQL and more.

 # Project Overview: